cd-public/learnobj/curriculum/DS.md

 3. Classify common input validation errors, and write correct input validation code.
 [Usage]
 5. Demonstrate the identification and graceful handling of error conditions.
 [Usage]

-## INFORMATION MANAGEMENT

-_cd: This is down as in ethics but will have to be covered in SW/Sys.
-We need a databases elective._

-### Information Management Concepts [1 hour]

-__cd: 1-6 in Ethics; 1, 6 in SW; 1-6 in Sys__

-1. Describe how humans gain access to information and data to support their needs.
-[Familiarity]
-2. Describe the advantages and disadvantages of central organizational control over data.
-[Assessment]
-3. Identify the careers/roles associated with information management (e.g., database administrator, data modeler, application developer, end-user).
-[Familiarity]
-4. Compare and contrast information with data and knowledge.
-[Assessment]
-5. Demonstrate uses of explicitly stored metadata/schema associated with data.
-[Usage]
-6. Identify issues of data persistence for an organization.
-[Familiarity]

-## NETWORKING AND COMMUNICATION

-__cd: trivially in Sys__

-### Introduction [1.5 hours]

-__cd: 1-4 in Sys__

-1. Articulate the organization of the Internet.
-[Familiarity]
-2. List and define the appropriate network terminology.
-[Familiarity]
-3. Describe the layered structure of a typical networked architecture.
-[Familiarity]
-4. Identify the different types of complexity in a network (edges, core, etc.).
-[Familiarity]

-### Networked Applications [1.5 hours]

-__cd: 1-3 in Sys__

-1. List the differences and the relations between names and addresses in a network.
-[Familiarity]
-2. Define the principles behind naming schemes and resource location.
-[Familiarity]
-3. Implement a simple client-server socket-based application.
-[Usage]

-## OPERATING SYSTEMS [4 hours]

-_cd: trivially in Sys_

-### Overview of Operating Systems

-__cd: 1-5 in Sys__

-1. Explain the objectives and functions of modern operating systems.
-[Familiarity]
-2. Analyze the tradeoffs inherent in operating system design.
-[Usage]
-3. Describe the functions of a contemporary operating system with respect to convenience, efficiency, and the ability to evolve.
-[Familiarity]
-4. Discuss networked, client-server, distributed operating systems and how they differ from single user operating systems.
-[Familiarity]
-5. Identify potential threats to operating systems and the security features design to guard against them.
-[Familiarity]

-### Operating System Principles

-__cd: 1-7 in SW__

-1. Explain the concept of a logical layer.
-[Familiarity]
-2. Explain the benefits of building abstract layers in hierarchical fashion.
-[Familiarity]
-3. Describe the value of APIs and middleware.
-[Assessment]
-4. Describe how computing resources are used by application software and managed by system software.
-[Familiarity]
-5. Contrast kernel and user mode in an operating system.
-[Usage]
-6. Discuss the advantages and disadvantages of using interrupt processing.
-[Familiarity]
-7. Explain the use of a device list and driver I/O queue.
-[Familiarity]

-## PARALLEL AND DISTRIBUTED COMPUTING

-_cd: This is just networks._

-### Parallelism Fundamentals [2 hours]

-__cd: 1-3 in Sys__

-1. Distinguish using computational resources for a faster answer from managing efficient access to a shared resource.
-[Familiarity]
-2. Distinguish multiple sufficient programming constructs for synchronization that may be interimplementable but have complementary advantages.
-[Familiarity]
-3. Distinguish data races from higher level races.
-[Familiarity]

-### Parallel Decomposition [1 hour]

-__cd: 1-2 in Sys__

-1. Explain why synchronization is necessary in a specific parallel program.
-[Usage]
-2. Identify opportunities to partition a serial program into independent parallel modules.
-[Familiarity]

-### Communication and Coordination [1 hour]

-__cd: 1-2 in Sys__

-1. Use mutual exclusion to avoid a given race condition.
-[Usage]
-2. Give an example of an ordering of accesses among concurrent activities (e.g., program with a data race) that is not sequentially consistent.
-[Familiarity]

-### Parallel Architecture [1 hour]

-__cd: 1 in Sys__

-1. Explain the differences between shared and distributed memory.
-[Familiarity]

 ## PROGRAMMING LANGUAGES

-_cd: This looks more like a Java CS1 syllabus than the topic of languages._
-	_re this, See Joel: https://www.joelonsoftware.com/2005/12/29/the-perils-of-javaschools-2/_
-_cd: Having 3 host languages in the 4 coding courses, as currently planned, will go a long way here._

 ### Object-Oriented Programming [4 hours]

-__cd: 1-3 in CS1; 1-4 in DS; 3 in Sys__

 1. Design and implement a class.
 [Usage]
 2. Use subclassing to design simple class hierarchies that allow code to be reused for distinct subclasses.